BuzzLeclair/Workshop_emacs/README.md

 ## **Exercise 8 - Trailing spaces**

-In the `programming.el` file, make sure that all the trailing spaces are removed when you save the buffer.
+In the your configuration file, make sure that trailing spaces are deleted when you save your file by calling a function everytime emacs is open.

 ---

-## **Exercise 9 - Treemacs**
+## **Exercise 9 - Autocompletetion**

-**Required package:** treemacs

-Treemacs is a package that enables to have a tree with some repositories and the folders/files it contains in your emacs buffer.

-In the `programming.el` file, make sure that treemacs is launched each time you open a new emacs buffer.
+**Required packages:** company, company-c-headers

+Make sure that autocompletetion is enabled for C language and C headers.

 ---

 ## **Exercise 10 - Shortcuts**

 **Required package:** tab-bar-mode

-Create a new file called `keyboard-shortcuts.el`.
+Create a new file called `shortcuts.el`.
+You need to call this file in your `init.el`

 Ensure that:
    - `Ctrl+n` opens a new tab bar in your emacs buffer